 Top Dining - Limerick has a huge range of eateries to suit all tastes and budgets.
 Some of the country’s top restaurants are located in Limerick including the awarding winning Mustard Seed restaurant and hotel in Ballingarry and 1826 in Adare – the only restaurant to ever awarded best restaurant in Limerick and Munster for three years in a row.

 Sport - Limerick is very much recognised as a capital of sport.
 Its love of rugby is world renowned and Limerick is very proud of Thomond Park; the home of Munster Rugby and the spiritual home of Irish rugby.

 Limerick also has the 50,000 capacity Gaelic Grounds, which is home to the county’s other great sporting passions, hurling and Gaelic football.

 Other top of the range sporting facilities are available at the University Sports Arena which has Ireland’s largest sports complex and a 50m Olympic sized swimming pool, and Limerick Racecourse and Greyhound Stadium.

-Outdoor Pursuits - Limerick is a playground for outdoor pursuits, where you can sample everything from kayaking on the River Shannon, mountain biking on the longest trail network of its kind, angling in plentiful waters, walking on the Great Southern Greenway and golfing on premium championship courses.
+Outdoor Pursuits - Limerick is a playground for outdoor pursuits, where you can sample everything from kayaking on the River Shannon, mountain biking on the longest trail network of its kind, angling in plentiful waters, walking on the Limerick Greenway and golfing on premium championship courses.